Making the Most of Your Family Reunion

 So you’re planning a family reunion…big job!
 Making reservations, inviting family members, creating the menu and organizing fun activities can be overwhelming at times.
 But when it all comes together and you can look around the room at cousins connecting, siblings reminiscing and grandparents doting on their grandbabies, you realize it was worth all the time and effort.
 And, it doesn’t have to be too complicated.
 Here are some tips for how to make the most of your family reunions:

 • First of all, communicate by clans.
-Use our Love Becomes Its Fullest When It’s Shared - Stationery Set to write heartfelt invitations to your closest relatives.
+Use some of our beautiful Blank Note Cards to write heartfelt invitations to your closest relatives.
 Then, let them pass along the details to their children and so forth.
 After all, it’s not much of a motivator to receive an invitation from an aunt or uncle you barely know.
 The key is to get the siblings excited and let them rally their troops.
 Remember too, that not everyone will participate.
 It’s a fact of life.
 Don’t take it personally.

 • Second, send out a survey to the siblings and let them query their families before deciding on a date, location, and activities.
 State Parks are great gathering places!
 Families have the choice whether to stay in cabins, or camp under the stars.
 And, during the day, families can rally around activities such as softball, volleyball, tennis, chess, dominoes, or maybe even swimming, fishing, and hiking.
 There’s something for everyone!

 • Third, assign each meal (pre-reunion) to two or three family units.
 Breakfast on Saturday would be the Martins and the Browns.
 Lunch on Sunday would be the Aimes and Burtons.
 This way, no one takes full responsibility for all the meals (an overwhelming task).
 It’s a reasonable solution for those who are traveling on a budget.
 Also, it provides a way for families to get to know each other better, and an opportunity to share recipes and cooking techniques.